Lord Mayor's reception Room Sydney Town Hall

 I recall an ABC journalist saying to me; 'your policies are not much different to the Greens or Clover Moore, shouldn't you be distinguishing yourself politically?'
 And of course I had the usual backlash from car owners, small business and tabloid media types against any notion to remove on street parking in favour of wider footpaths, more trees and safer cycle lanes.

 Even those we think are our allies in trying to win over the hearts and minds on public policy can be just a little strange.
 I will never forget when I was fighting in the Council chamber to force a review of $60 million of gateway road contracts so as to incorporate safer cycle facilities when the Lord Mayor referred to cyclists as 'feral!'
+And when working specifically on Oxford Street, the DLM stalled the plans with an argument about fast cyclists running down tipsy club goes late at night.
+Never mind the impact of cars and buses on the drunken clubbers or the concept of personal responsibilities.

 I know I am preaching to the converted here today.
 But we all believe in the benefits that cycling can bring to the whole community and not just those on push bikes.
 Benefits such as healthier community members, reduced obesity and heart disease, reduced traffic congestion, reduced public transport congestion, environmental benefits as well as a greater sense of community cohesion.